dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Simple Service-Level Identity Forwarding

 This pattern builds on the previous one but introduces a lightweight form of internal identity abstraction.
 While the edge component still forwards the externally received authentication data (e.g., an access token, ID token, session cookie, or certificate) to internal services, each microservice no longer forwards this data unchanged.
-Instead, a microservice extracts the relevant identity information (e.g., user ID, roles, scopes) from the incoming request and creates a simplified representation of the identity—such as a plain JSON object, a self-signed JWT, or even a single value embedded in a query or path parameter—when making calls to downstream services.
+Instead, a microservice extracts the relevant identity information (e.g., user ID, roles, scopes) from the incoming request and creates a simplified representation of the identity - such as a plain JSON object, a self-signed JWT, or even a single value embedded in a query or path parameter—when making calls to downstream services.

 ![Simple Service-Level Identity Forwarding](../assets/Simple_Service_Level_Identity_Forwarding.svg)

 This internal identity representation is not strongly cryptographically protected and often relies on implicit trust between services.
 As a result, downstream services must trust the integrity and correctness of the identity information forwarded by their upstream callers.

+The actual validation of the received authentication data, represented by the dotted line in steps 3 of the diagram above, depends on the type of authentication data used.
+For example, in the case of an opaque token, the service must call the appropriate identity provider endpoint to retrieve the associated data.
+If the token is self-descriptive, such as a JWT, the service needs the corresponding key material to verify its signature, and so on.

 #### Pros